kammitama5/kammitama5.github.io/_posts/2021-10-13-Wednesday-October-13th.md

 running.
 A part of me really misses that group of people, because it was so much fun and it really felt like a family of dorks (in a good way), which was nice because it was so much of a fit, a place of glorious misfits who are perpetually curious; it's a space where I can be myself.
 Things got really wild at 4am when people started singing "Don't stop believing" and dancing in sequin cowls, and it was bittersweet having had such a great time virtually, but knowing that after the sun rose, it would be over soon.
 It made me also miss DEF CON; I need to make it back out there again sometime.
+Oh, I also found out that I won the raffle at ShellCon!
+So I got a wireless Sonos speaker!
+How cool is that?
+Coincidentally, this is at least the second thing I've won at a hacker conference; the other was a free pass for AppSec.
+I usually have pretty good odds at raffle-y things in general.
 - I signed up for this Wireshark event this week for fun, too.
 It sounds silly, but it's a great way for me to unwind and meet like-minded people at the end of the week.
 So I'm looking forward to that, too.
 It's funny how even though I'm on the East Coast, a lot of my social events have been on the West Coast.
 Life is weird.